tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * CCXT provides a common API for over 120 cryptocurrency exchanges.

 * To use a specific exchange, the API keys for that exchange must be set.
-In this example, the Kraken exchange is used and requires those keys to be exported before running the notebook.
+In this example, the Kraken exchange is used, and requires those keys to be exported before running the notebook.

   ```python
   # Import environment variables